efxlve/crwn-clothing/README.md

 # CRWN Clothing
 CRWN Clothing is an e-commerce web application built with React, Redux, Firebase, and Stripe.
-It is a fully functional e-commerce platform with the following features:
+It is a full-stack application that allows users to browse through a variety of clothing items, add items to their cart, and checkout using Stripe.
+The application also features user authentication and authorization with Firebase and Google Sign-In.

+## Live Demo
+You can view a live demo of this app [here](https://incandescent-snickerdoodle-5f483c.netlify.app/).

+## Features
 - User authentication with Firebase
 - User authorization with Firebase and Google Sign-In
 - User data storage with Firebase